ZhengGang85129/DeepLearningForQGJet/README.md

 This project presents a deep learning framework for Quark and Gluon Jet classification, inspired by real-world challenges in high-energy physics experiments such as those at the CERN CMS detector.

-We implement a custom Transformer model with vector-based attention mechanisms and physics-informed features, achieving **state-of-the-art performance** on benchmark datasets.
+We implement a custom Transformer model, named as MomentumCloudNet, with vector-based attention mechanisms and physics-informed features, achieving **state-of-the-art performance** on benchmark datasets.
 The model outperforms strong baselines including ParticleTransformer and ParticleNet, reaching an AUC of **0.9201** and accuracy of **0.849**.

 ## Model Details